jonaspetersorensen/dotfiles-wsl/README.md

+ARCHIVED - wsl2 is a proper linux vm and has made most of these notes and settings obsolete.

 # dotfiles-wsl
 My horrible configuration files for Ubuntu on Windows WSL2, and an even worse attempt at creating an installer for mucking it all up again.